fossasia/eventyay-tickets/doc/administrator/commands.rst

 .. highlight:: python

-If you don't want to install a library for debugging, you can run these commands in the pretalx ``shell`` command::
+If you don’t want to install a library for debugging, you can run these commands in the pretalx ``shell`` command::

     >>> from django.conf import settings